tryolabs/requestium/README.md

 s.driver.ensure_element_by_xpath("//div[@attribute='button']").click()
 ```

-Requestium also adds xpath, css, and re methods to the Selenium driver object
+Requestium also adds xpath, css, and re methods to the Selenium driver object.
 ```python
 if s.driver.re(r'ID_\d\w\d some_pattern'):
     print 'Found it!'
 ```

-And finally you can switch back to using Requests
+And finally you can switch back to using Requests.
 ```python
 s.transfer_driver_cookies_to_session()
 s.post('http://www.samplesite.com/sample2', data={'key1': 'value1'})